Using your Garmin for sleep tracking is one of the easiest ways to ensure you get the most out of your watch.

 You can return to the details by tapping the 'Sleep' or 'Sleep Score' widgets in Connect, and can also find the same graphs and trends by diving into 'Health Stats' from the sidebar menu.

-You also get a Movement timeline that shows your movement while you’re asleep - and a Pulse Ox timeline that shows the level of oxygen in your blood.
+You also get a Movement timeline that shows your movement while you’re asleep - and a Pulse Ox timeline that shows the oxygen level in your blood.